Linuxfabrik/monitoring-plugins/check-plugins/docker-swarm/README.md

 before the control plane fails.
 Node availability (active, pause, drain) is reported for context but does not raise an alert, since draining a node is a deliberate operator action.
 Podman does not support swarm mode, so there is no Podman counterpart to this check.
+Supports extended reporting via --lengthy.
 Requires root or sudo.

 options:
   -h, --help     show this help message and exit